 Having a systematic way to approach preparation for an attorney trade show will ensure you are well-organized.
 One time I got half way to an exhibiting site, which was in Atlantic City about 2.5 hours from my office.
 I stopped to pick up a legal nurse consultant who was my employee.
-When I casually looked in the back of the car where there was no display unit.
+When I casually looked in the back of the car there was no display unit!
 My office staff, who packed my car for me, forgot to put it in.
-After that we created a checklist was created.
+After that we created a checklist.
 I required my staff to use it before every exhibiting experience.

 Preparation for an Attorney Trade Show: Set Up